Home

 Private collection

-• Provenance: Moffett/Caillebotte Catalogue Raisonné Wildenstein No. 106
+• Provenance: Moffett/Caillebotte Catalogue Raisonné Wildenstein No. 106/Newspaper reports from 1879

 No. 18 - Portrait de M. E. D...